pubnub/kotlin/com.pubnub.api/-pub-nub/fetch-messages.md

 even if there are more messages that meet the timetoken values.
 * Iterative calls to history adjusting the start timetoken is necessary to page through the full set of results if more than 25 messages meet the timetoken values.

+### Parameters

+`channels` - Channels to return history messages from.

+`maximumPerChannel` - Specifies the number of historical messages to return per channel.
+    If [includeMessageActions](fetch-messages.md#com.pubnub.api.PubNub$fetchMessages(kotlin.collections.List((kotlin.String)), kotlin.Int, kotlin.Long, kotlin.Long, kotlin.Boolean, kotlin.Boolean)/includeMessageActions) is `false`, then `1` is the default (and maximum) value.
+    Otherwise it's `25`.

+`start` - Timetoken delimiting the start of time slice (exclusive) to pull messages from.

+`end` - Time token delimiting the end of time slice (inclusive) to pull messages from.

+`includeMeta` - Whether to include message metadata in response.
+    Defaults to `false`.

+`includeMessageActions` - Whether to include message actions in response.
+    Defaults to `false`.